MuhammedM294/Iteru/README.md

-# Iteru
+# Iteru: Continuous Monitoring of GERD Reservoir using Google Earth Engine API and Sentinel-1 SAR Imagery

 [![image](https://img.shields.io/pypi/v/iteru.svg)](https://pypi.python.org/pypi/iteru)

-**This project is a part of my final work for my M.Sc. thesis in Geoinformatic and Remote Sensing.
-The work is a Python Package for Continuously Monitoring the [GERD](https://en.wikipedia.org/wiki/Grand_Ethiopian_Renaissance_Dam) Reservoir in Ethiopia using Google Earth Engine API Using Sentinal-1 SAR Imagery**
+**This GitHub project serves as a Python package developed for my M.Sc. thesis in Geoinformatics and Remote Sensing.
+The primary objective of this project is to provide a robust solution for continuously monitoring the Grand Ethiopian Renaissance Dam [(GERD)](https://en.wikipedia.org/wiki/Grand_Ethiopian_Renaissance_Dam) reservoir in Ethiopia.
+By leveraging the Google Earth Engine API and Sentinel-1 Synthetic Aperture Radar (SAR) imagery, this package offers valuable insights into the reservoir's water storage dynamics and changes over time.**

 ## Installation